MarcG-TUE/ParetoCalculator/README_WIN.md

      It should for instance be something like:
      `D:\software\libraries\libxml2-2.9.3\`

-5. Build the solution in the desired configuration `Debug` or `Release` and run the `ParetoCalculatorUI` project.
+5. Build the solution in the desired configuration either `Debug` or `Release` and run the `ParetoCalculatorUI` project.

-You can then use the calculator to run the examples in the `test` directory.
+You can then use the calculator to run the examples in the `examples` directory.

-Note that the project `ParetoCalculatorLibrary` creates a static library with all functionality for your own Pareto Algebra calculations.
+Note that the project `ParetoCalculatorLibrary` project creates a static library in the `lib` directory with all functionality for your own Pareto Algebra calculations.

+Note that the `Debug` and `Release` configurations build libraries for the Common-Language Runtime of Windows / .Net.
+The `Debug Static Lib` and `Release Static Lib` configurations build 'ordinary' libraries to link to.

 ## Building LibXml